 Tuscan Natural Simply Pure Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

-The Tuscan Natural Simply Pure product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Tuscan Natural Simply Pure product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 - Tuscan Natural Simply Pure Lamb Meal (3 stars)

 Tuscan Natural Simply Pure Lamb Meal was selected to represent both products in the line for this review.

 Tuscan Natural Simply Pure Lamb Meal